-Cornwall Hill College from Pretoria will travel to Cape Town on their annual Netball Tour with their U13A team.
-They will depart O.R.
+Cornwall Hill College from Pretoria travelled to Cape Town on their annual Netball Tour with their U13A team.
+They departed O.R.
 Tambo International Airport on the 11 April 2018 with 9 girls and 3 accompanying staff members.
-They have a very busy schedule in place and will play back to back matches as well as participate in a training session held by a current Protea's Player!
-Their fixtures will be arranged against top schools in the Western Cape and they will play a total of 4 matches.
-The team will enjoy all the amazing sightseeing Cape Town has to offer and visit Table Mountain, Robben Island, the Two Oceans Aquarium, enjoy a trip to Boulders Beach and of course some beach time and shopping!
-The team will return to Pretoria on the 15 April 2018.
+They had a very busy schedule in place and played back to back matches as well as participate in a training session held by a current Protea's Player!
+Their fixtures were arranged against top schools in the Western Cape and they played a total of 4 matches.
+The team enjoyed all the amazing sightseeing Cape Town has to offer and visited Table Mountain, Robben Island, the Two Oceans Aquarium, enjoyed a trip to Boulders Beach and of course some beach time and shopping!
+The team returned to Pretoria on the 15 April 2018.

 Epworth School from Pietermaritzburg, KZN, sent their 1st and 2nd team Netball girls on a tour to the Western Cape.
 They began their tour in Hermanus where they spent 4 nights and took part in a netball training camp run by Sandra du Plessis.
 They also played their first 2 matches against Overberg High School and Hermanus High School.
 The group then headed to Cape Town where they spent the final 2 nights of their tour.
 They played their final match against Rustenberg Girls' High School as well as had some free time for sightseeing which incuded a trip up Table Mountian and a boat ride to Seal Island.
 The group consisted of 20 girls and 2 staff members.

-Lochinver House School and St Hugh's School from the United Kingdom are joining together to travel to South Africa on a Rugby Tour in April 2018.
-They begin their tour in Cape Town where they play matches against Langa Development teams and Gardenia Primary School.
-Sightseeing includes Table Mountain, Robben Island, a tour of Langa township with lunch at a local restaurant, a full day Cape Town Peninsula Tour including Hout Bay with a boat ride to Seal Island, Cape Point and Boulders Beach.
-The group then head to beautiful KwaZulu-Natal where they enjoy a Zulu cultural experience at Shakaland before heading off to Hilltop Camp in Hluhluwe Game Reserve for 2 nights.
-They then proceed to Durban where they will be accommodated for 3 nights as well as play 2 more fixtures against local schools.
-In their free time they will spend some time at the beach as well as a full day at uShaka Marine World.
-The tour ends off in Johannesburg where the group play their last match against Unika Primary School before heading to Sun City for their final 2 nights in South Africa.
-The tour party consists of 31 boys and 4 staff members.
+Lochinver House School and St Hugh's School from the United Kingdom, once again joined together to travel to South Africa on a Rugby Tour in April 2018.
+They began their tour in Cape Town where they played matches against Langa Development teams and Gardenia Primary School.
+Sightseeing included Table Mountain, a tour of Langa township with lunch at a local restaurant, a full day Cape Town Peninsula Tour including Hout Bay with a boat ride to Seal Island, Cape Point and Boulders Beach.
+The group then headed to beautiful KwaZulu-Natal where they played matches against Felixton College before making their way to Shakaland where they enjoyed a Zulu cultural experience.
+They then spent 2 nights at Hilltop Camp in Hluhluwe Game Reserve, ending off this leg of the tour with a boat ride along the St. Lucia Estuary.
+The group then proceeded to Durban where they were accommodated for 3 nights in Umhlanga as well as played another fixture against Ashton International College Ballito.
+In their free time they enjoyed some time at the beach, a full day at uShaka Marine World as well as watching a Super Rugby Match - Sharks vs Bulls.
+The tour ended off in Johannesburg where the group played their last matches of the tour against Unika Primary School before heading to Sun City for their final 2 nights in South Africa.
+The tour party consisted of 29 boys, 4 staff members and 11 Supporters.

-Maru-a-Pula School, who are based in Gabarone, Botswana, are sending a group of boys' and girls' on a WWII tour to Poland and Germany in April 2018.
-The tour begins in Poland where the group travel through Warsaw, Krakow and Wroclaw.
-Sightseeing includes the Warsaw Uprising Museum, Warsaw Ghetto Memorial, the Auschwitz and Birkenau Museum, the Osowka Underground City and Stalug Luft III Prisoner Camp Museum tour amongst others.
-They then head to Berlin where they visit many historical sites such as the Jewish Museum, the Berlin Wall, the Check Point Charlie Museum, the Holocaust Memorial and the Topography of Terror Centre amongst others.
-The group then continue to Liepzig where the group have some well deserved free time before carrying on to Nuremberg.
-Visits here include The Fascination and Terror Documentation centre and the Nazi Rally sites as well as a city tour.
-The tour ends in Munich where the group visit the main sites of the city as well as enjoy some free time for final sightseeing and shopping.
-The group consists of 32 students and 3 staff members.
+Maru-a-Pula School, who are based in Gabarone, Botswana, sent a group of boys' and girls' on a WWII tour to Poland and Germany in April 2018.
+The tour began in Poland where the group travelled through Warsaw, Krakow and Wroclaw.
+Sightseeing included the Warsaw Uprising Museum, Warsaw Ghetto Memorial, the Auschwitz and Birkenau Museum, the Osowka Underground City and Stalug Luft III Prisoner Camp Museum tour amongst others.
+They then headed to Berlin where they visited many historical sites such as the Jewish Museum, the Berlin Wall, the Check Point Charlie Museum, the Holocaust Memorial and the Topography of Terror Centre amongst others.
+The group then continued to Liepzig where the group had some well deserved free time before carrying on to Nuremberg.
+Visits here included The Fascination and Terror Documentation centre and the Nazi Rally sites as well as a city tour.
+The tour ended in Munich where the group visited the main sites of the city as well as enjoyed some free time for final sightseeing and shopping.
+The group consisted of 32 students and 3 staff members.

 St Andrew's School for Girls' from Johannesburg will be sending their U16 and U18 girls on tour to the Netherlands in April 2018.
 The team will consist of 32 girls and 3 staff.
 On arrival in Amsterdam will they transfer to the Hague for their first training session (own coaches) and match.
 After this they will transfer to Amsterdam where they will spend 3 nights.
 Here they will have their second training session (Dutch coaches) and play their second match.
 They will also have some free time to explore and enjoy a canal cruise.
 Following their time in Amsterdam they will depart to Rotterdam for 2 nights.
 Here they will play their third and forth matches.
 Sightseeing includes a boat ride and Euromast visit as well as a bike tour in Kinderdijk.
 After this they will depart to Antwerp where they will stay for 1 night and play their fifth match.
 They will enjoy a walking tour of Antwerp and have some free time to relax and explore.
 On their last night night they will stay in Cologne where they will enjoy a city tour and play their last match.

-St David's Marist Inanda College from Johannesburg, will be traveling to Southern Ireland, on a rugby tour.
-They will be traveling with 26 boys and 3 staff.
-They arrive in Dublin and stay for three nights at Gormanston Park Sports Campus.
-They then travel to Galway and stay at Barnacles Hostel.
-The tour then continues on to Limerick where they stay at Limerick City Hotel for two nights.
-They have one night in Cork before ending their tour in Dublin.
-Whilst in Ireland they will play five matches.
-They will have the opportunity to visit many of the local attractions including Aviva Stadium, Inis Oir Island, Bunratty Castle and the Guiness Storehouse.
+St David's Marist Inanda College from Johannesburg, travelled to Southern Ireland, on a rugby tour.
+They travelled with 26 boys and 3 staff.
+They arrived in Dublin and stayed for three nights at Gormanston Park Sports Campus.
+They then travelled to Galway and stayed at Barnacles Hostel.
+The tour then continued on to Limerick where they stayed at Limerick City Hotel for two nights.
+They had one night in Cork before ending their tour in Dublin.
+Whilst in Ireland they played five matches.
+They had the opportunity to visit many of the local attractions including Aviva Stadium, Inis Oir Island, Bunratty Castle and the Guiness Storehouse.